 - 5.1 The South Pennine Moors Special Protection Area (SPA) and Special Area of Conservation (SAC) is a network of moorland sites which are designated for their habitats which provide key feeding areas for some key moorland breeding species. - 5.2 Bradford Council is identified as the "competent authority" who, under the Habitat Regulations, is responsible for assessing negative implications on the SPA/SAC.
 One such type of implication is the impact of additional recreational pressure which arises from new development which falls within a 7km radius of the SPA. - 5.3 It was decided, and agreed by Executive Committee July 2021 that a new developer contribution would be introduced to help mitigate the impact of development which falls within 7km of the SPA/SAC. - 5.4 The contribution is £375.61 per new dwelling and is paid as part of the validation process for all housing applications within the 7km area.
-This figure reflects the overall costs of mitigation measures shared across the scale of development set out in the Local Development Plan. - 5.5 The contributions paid will be used to fund habitat mitigation projects to help mitigate the additional recreational impact of the new developments.
+This figure reflects the overall costs of mitigation measures shared across the scale of development set out in the Local Development Plan.

-- 5.6 Where a planning application is withdrawn, refused or dismissed at an appeal the SPA/SAC fee paid will be returned. - 5.7 Where a planning application is approved and progresses to commencement, the SPA/SAC fee will be made available for spend by Bradford Council. - 5.8 Where a planning application is approved but does not commence and the planning permission expires, the SPA/SAC contribution will be returned when the planning application has expired (three years from the date the planning permission was granted). - 5.9 The SPA/SAC payment became mandatory 1st April 2022 and in year 2022/2023 a total of £109,024.91 was paid for SPA mitigation.
-Of that, £25,165.87 has been refunded for reasons set out in 5.6.
+- 5.5 The contributions paid will be used to fund habitat mitigation projects to help mitigate the additional recreational impact of the new developments. - 5.6 Where a planning application is withdrawn, refused or dismissed at an appeal the SPA/SAC fee paid will be returned. - 5.7 Where a planning application is approved and progresses to commencement, the SPA/SAC fee will be made available for spend by Bradford Council. - 5.8 Where a planning application is approved but does not commence and the planning permission expires, the SPA/SAC contribution will be returned when the planning application has expired (three years from the date the planning permission was granted). - 5.9 The SPA/SAC payment became mandatory 1 April 2022 and in year 2023/2024 a total of £143,844.63 was paid for SPA mitigation. - 5.10 A total of £33,414.30 has been refunded for reasons set out in 5.6.
+It should be noted that refunds will include payments made in previous financial years and as such only part of the £33,414.30 will be for payments received in year 2023/2024.